davidstelter/mini-mill-light-ring/README.md

 sometimes when temporarily sticking the light on a larger ferrous surface so the superglue is recommended to prevent this.

+## Power

+The automotive ring lights are supposed to run on "+12vdc", but in an actual car that's typically more like 13.8v and the ones I got seem "happy" (meaning: hasn't burned out yet!) running up around 16.4v, which gets significantly more brightness from it.
+I initially tried borrowing 12v from the mill's fan supply, but the output there is a bit below 12v on my mill and the light was disappointingly dim, so I dug around in my box of old power supplies and found that those marked as 12v in reality had outputs ranging from 12.3v to 18.5v so hunt around a bit, and good luck!
+Cars often have the main voltage go as high as 18-19v when starting, so hopefully most of these lights are relatively tolerant of wide voltage swings.

 ## Rendering & Printing

 Use the [OpenSCAD customizer](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Customizer) to